Outreach and Civic Engagement

 Among a growing list of activities and services, OCE organizes:

-From Leadership Programs to Workshops and Outreach Activities
+Leadership Programs, Workshops and Outreach Activities

 Outreach and Civic Engagement educates students about civic, social and leadership responsibilities and provides LAU’s constituencies from faculty, staff and students with leadership activities, programs, and skills development training.